All Models are Wrong, but Many are Useful: Learning a Variable's Importance by Studying an Entire Class of Prediction Models Simultaneously: Model Class Reliance

 We define the \emph{covering number} $\mathcal{N}(\mathcal{F},r)$ to be the size of the smallest $r$-margin-expectation-cover for $\mathcal{F}$.
 In general, we use $\mathbb{P}_{V\sim D}$ and $\mathbb{E}_{V\sim D}$ to denote probabilities and expectations with respect to a random variable $V$ following the distribution $D$.
 We abbreviate these quantities accordingly when $V$ or $D$ are clear from context, for example, as $\mathbb{P}_{D}$, $\mathbb{P}_{V}$, or simply $\mathbb{P}$.
 Unless otherwise stated, all expectations and probabilities are taken with respect to the (unknown) population distribution.

-Equipped with this complexity measure, we can now uniformly bound the estimation error of $\widehat{MR}(f)$ for all $f\in\mathcal{F}$.
-This, in turn, will let us determine the desired bounds for MCR. \begin{thm} (Uniform bound for $\widehat{MR}$) Given $r>0$, if Assumptions \ref{assu:bnd-ind} and \ref{assu:bnd-avg} hold for all $f\in\mathcal{F}$, then
+We first show that this complexity measure allows us to control the worst case MR estimation error, that is, the covering number $\mathcal{N}(\mathcal{F},r)$ provides a uniform bound on the error of $\widehat{MR}(f)$ for all $f\in\mathcal{F}$. \begin{theorem} (Uniform bound for $\widehat{MR}$) Given $r>0$, if Assumptions \ref{assu:bnd-ind} and \ref{assu:bnd-avg} hold for all $f\in\mathcal{F}$, then

 where